WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 Biometrics can be used in several ways in conjunction with DID Auth:

  1. Biometrics such as fingerprints or voice can protect secret authentication material (such as a private key) on an _identity owner_'s physical device, which is used to construct a response to the _relying party_'s challenge.
-In this case, biometrics are only used locally to protect the _identity owner_'s part of the DID Auth challenge-response interaction; the proof mechanism listed in a DID Document does not directly involve biometrics.
+In this case, biometrics are only used locally to protect the _identity owner_'s part of the DID Auth challenge-response cycle; the proof mechanism listed in a DID Document does not directly involve biometrics.
  1. Biometric protocols such as [IEEE 2410-2015 "BOPS"](https://standards.ieee.org/findstds/standard/2410-2017.html) or [Web Authentication](https://www.w3.org/TR/webauthn/) can be adapted to augment DID Auth flows by using biometrics in a standard way.
 In both protocols, no biometric data is exchanged between the _relying party_ and _identity owner_.
- 1. Biometrics can also play a more direct role as a proof mechanism that is listed in a DID Document and used during a DID Auth challenge-response interaction to prove control over a DID.
+ 1. Biometrics can also play a more direct role as a proof mechanism that is listed in a DID Document and used during a DID Auth challenge-response cycle to prove control of a DID.
 In this case, certain biometric data may be exchanged between a _relying party_ and an _identity owner_, and biometric service providers such as [iRespond](http://irespond.org/) can assist the process by offering to perform the biometric matching procedure via a remote service.

-In any case, since biometrics are sensitive data with special properties (i.e. their semi-public nature and inability to revoke them), certain principles must be carefully followed, e.g.: No storage of biometrics in centralized silos, no storage of biometrics on the blockchain.
+In any case, since biometrics are sensitive data with special properties (i.e. their semi-public nature and inability to revoke them), certain principles must be carefully followed, e.g.: No storage of biometrics in centralized silos, no storage of biometrics on a blockchain.

 References: